-Since 1979 more than 100,000 animals have been treated by Wildlife Rescue.
+Since 1979 more than 125,000 animals have been treated by Wildlife Rescue.

 Thanks to the support of individuals like you, Wildlife Rescue can provide a lifeline for animals in distress.

-For the last twenty years I have had the privilege of a career in wildlife response and rehabilitation.
-Working with wild animals and the teams of people that dedicate their lives to reducing suffering, is a humbling experience that has shaped who I am.
+For the last twenty years, I have had the privilege of a career in wildlife response and rehabilitation.
+Working with wild animals and the teams of people that dedicate their lives to reducing suffering is a humbling experience that has shaped who I am.
 My past leadership experience has been with Acadia Wildlife Foundation, Tri-State Bird Rescue & Research, International Bird Rescue and Focus Wildlife.
-In the last five years I have focused on how we as humans create the world around us.
-Through my business founded in 2010, I provide services for mediation, professional coaching and business development.
+In the last five years, I have focused on how we as humans create the world around us.
+Through my business founded in 2010, I provide services for mediation, professional coaching, and business development.
 I work with progressive non-profits such as BC SPCA and Community Futures, as well as evolving small businesses.

-It is a pleasure to bring all my skills to bear as Executive Director of Wildlife Rescue Association of BC (WRA).
+It is a pleasure to bring all my skills to bear as Executive Director of the Wildlife Rescue Association of BC (WRA).
 I have been involved with WRA since 2006 and am the most recent Past President of the Board of Directors.
-It is an honour to work with an amazing team of people as we contribute to the present and future of such an important organization.
+It is an honor to work with an amazing team of people as we contribute to the present and future of such an important organization.

 Manager, Wildlife Hospital